 “You can’t afford to have one of your employees go for the money.”
 If they’ve been adequately trained, that probably will not happen.

 And training from a computer or even management likely won’t do the trick.
 All employees need to know the consequences of their actions and telling them so in a sales meeting once a month won’t get it done.
 Trust me, I have had conversations with enough sales people and bank tellers to know that being told something by upper management is good to have, but usually goes in one ear and out the other.
 They have told me that this information was being given to them only because it was something they were required to do, but those things never really happen.
 However, when someone who has been working these undercover cases and other criminal cases is standing in front of them and telling them what will happen, they listen.
 They know I’m not telling them because it’s my job to train them.
 Not having this information can have a devastating affect on them, their family and everyone around them, not to mention, your dealership.
 The amount it will cost your dealership to have an AML Program developed and the minimum requirements fulfilled (even if you are not required by law) is miniscule compared to what it could cost your dealership if one of your employees decides to go for the money.
 The publicity alone will destroy your business.

 An adequate AML Program contains the following four minimum requirements:

-- Written and implemented AML Policies and Procedures
+Written and implemented AML Policies and Procedures (AML Plan)

-- Periodic (annual) independent audit/review to assure the policies and procedures are being followed (not required at this time)
+Periodic (annual) independent audit/review to ensure that the policies and procedures are being followed (not required at this time)